GabeScott/standard-works-vault/General Conference/1989 October - The Service That Counts.md

 “‘Well, Brother Hall, you needn’t bring this back if the Lord sent you for it.
 You don’t owe me for it.’”

 His journal continued, “You can’t tell how good it made me feel to know that the Lord knew that there was such a person as Joseph Millett.”
-(In Eugene England, New Era, July 1975, p.
+(In Eugene England, “Without Purse or Scrip: A 19-year-old Missionary in 1853,” *New Era,* July 1975, p.
 28.)

 Brethren, the Lord knows each of us.
 Do you think for a moment that He who notes the sparrow’s fall would not be mindful of our needs and our service?
 We simply cannot afford to attribute to the Son of God the same frailties which we find in ourselves.